ne62rut/whales/README.md

 # seastatecci_whales

-A project for the editing and testing of the WHALES retracker.
+The WHALES retracker is an algorithm aimed at estimating the significant wave height from waveforms acquired by satellite altimeters.

 The code is an implementation of the algorithm described in:

 Passaro M. et al., 2021: Algorithm Theoretical Basis Document (ATBD), Sea State Climate Change Initiative, European Space Agency, accessible from https://climate.esa.int/media/documents/Sea_State_cci_ATBD_v3.0-signed.pdf"

 ## Credits:
-Marcello Passaro (DGFI-TUM) is the author of the WHALES algorithm.
+Marcello Passaro (DGFI-TUM) is the author of the WHALES algorithm, with support of Paolo Cipollini (previously at National Oceanography Centre, UK, now at the European Space Agency) and Fabrice Ardhuin.
 The WHALES algorithm is an evolution of ALES (Passaro et al., 2014)

 Passaro M., Cipollini P., Vignudelli S., Quartly G., Snaith H.: ALES: A multi-mission subwaveform retracker for coastal and open ocean altimetry.
 Remote Sensing of Environment 145, 173-189, 10.1016/j.rse.2014.02.008, 2014